imbo/imbo-b2-adapters/README.md

 $adapter = new B2($keyId, $applicationKey, $bucketId, $bucketName);
 ```

-Because of a limitation in the underlying library for the B2 integration you will need to specify the key ID and the application key for the `Master Application Key`.

 ## Running integration tests

 If you want to run the integration tests for this adapter you need to export the following environment variables: